 Cherry bark has long been used by Native American tribes for coughs, colds, fevers, labor pain, dysentery, digestive issues, and skin wounds.
 Today, most herbalists favor it for cough and respiratory support, although it has several other uses as well.

-Benefits of Wild Cherry Bark
+What are the Benefits of Wild Cherry Bark?

 Wild cherry bark has antitussive properties, which means it acts as a cough suppressant.
 In fact, it's so powerful that you may not want to use it in situations where it's good for your body to cough, meaning when you need to clear something out of your lungs.